ksachchidanand/neovim-config-with-lazyvim/README.md

-# neovim config: A lazyvim fork
+# neovim: A lazyvim config fork